Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: Gaussian Process-based Lithium Plating Detection Framework

 \section{Gaussian Process-based Lithium Plating Detection Framework}

-In this section, we describe our GP-based framework for estimating incremental capacity ($dQ/dV$).
-Incremental capacity curves are obtained as derivatives of discretely sampled voltage–charge data, where the most direct approach is finite differencing.
-Because numerical differentiation is intrinsically noise-amplifying, it often produces strong fluctuations and errors.
-To mitigate this, pre-filtering or smoothing is typically applied prior to differencing.
-However, finite differences effectively act as a high-pass filter, amplifying quantization noise and baseline drift, which leads to spurious ringing and peak shifts even under smoothing \cite{savitzky_smoothing_1964, engl_regularization_2015}.

-Gaussian Processes (GPs) offer a principled alternative: they model the underlying charge–voltage map as a smooth stochastic function with calibrated uncertainty, and enable noise-robust derivative inference via closed-form conditioning rather than unstable differencing \cite{rasmussen_gaussian_2005, solak_derivative_2002, pmlr-v5-titsias09a}.
-Concretely, GPs (i) capture nonlinear yet smooth electrochemical responses; (ii) provide credible intervals that quantify confidence in the presence and location of plating-related peaks; and (iii) admit scalable variants (e.g., state-space, sparse, or variational GPs) suitable for online deployment in battery management systems (BMS) for both EVs and spacecraft \cite{fogelquist2025combining, richardson_gaussian_2017}.
+Gaussian Processes (GPs) offer a principled alternative: they model the underlying charge–voltage map as a smooth function with calibrated uncertainty, and enable noise-robust derivative inference via closed-form conditioning rather than unstable differencing \cite{rasmussen_gaussian_2005, solak_derivative_2002, pmlr-v5-titsias09a}.
+Specifically, GPs (i) capture nonlinear yet smooth electrochemical responses; (ii) provide credible intervals that quantify the confidence of plating-related peaks; and (iii) admit scalable variants (e.g., state-space, sparse, or variational GPs) suitable for online deployment in battery management systems (BMS) for both EVs and spacecraft \cite{fogelquist2025combining, richardson_gaussian_2017}.